JustinScottJenecke/portfolio/README.md

     - added button and link in order to view/download resume pdf document

     - removed copy feature from contact details due numerous overlapping bugs

+  # 03/06/21 - Added profile picture - 6th Commit

+    - removed stock photo and replaced with profile photo of myself.

+    - another photo of higher quality will be added at a later stage.